wtclarke/spec2nii/README.md

 `spec2nii bruker -m 2DSEQ 2DSEQ_FILE_or_DIR`
 `spec2nii bruker -m FID FID_FILE_or_DIR`

+Use the `--inspect FOLDER` option to run a textual App and navigate through a folder's scans and available data formats.

 Use the `-d` option to dump the header files (method and acqp for fid, visu_pars for 2dseq) into the header extension.

 Additional filters can be added by defining additional queries using the `-q` flag.